best-lucky1030/Plates-Co/README.md

 - It has a total method that returns the total cost of the basket, taking into account the delivery and offer rules.

-Here are some sample baskets and expected totals to help you check your implementation.

 ## Sales System